mikeknitz/r-devcontainer/README.md

 <br>

-## Build documentation for R Containers
+## Builds and usage

+*Description here relevant to `knitz/r-devcontainer:r442-2024-11-04` and later builds*

 Files used to create each image are located in `builds/`.
 See `build-commands.md` within each build for specific commands run to create each image.

-### Base image

-These R images are generally based on `rocker/r-ver`: <https://rocker-project.org/images/versioned/r-ver.html> with Ubuntu (generally 22.04 "Jammy") with R already built from source for `linux/amd64` or `linux/arm64` architecture.
+These R images are generally based on Rocker images: <https://rocker-project.org/images/versioned/r-ver.html> with Ubuntu with R already built from source for `linux/amd64` or `linux/arm64` architecture.

-### devcontainer "features"

-I've made use of "devcontainer" features: <https://containers.dev/>.
-However, these are generally made to be installed on top of an existing image during container build.
-Instead, here, `build-scripts/pull-build-scripts.sh` is run before the `docker build` step to populate a `build-scripts/` with code from several features, essentially baking these features into the image, rather than their intended use installing on the fly.
-The `Dockerfile` will then copy these scripts into the image during the build step and use them to build each feature.

-Most of the devcontainer features will generally have a simple `install.sh` script, however, others might use special features in the Dev Container CLI (<https://github.com/devcontainers/cli>), for example scripts run at container creation time (onCreate) or after a feature has attached (postAttachCommand).
-Any functionality with these special parameters is instead adapted manually into the image itself or as parameters to a `docker run` command, etc. E.g., see `oncreate.sh` [here](https://github.com/rocker-org/devcontainer-features/blob/main/src/rstudio-server/oncreate.sh).

-With an image that already has useful features built in (instead of installed on container creation time), there's no need to wait for the devcontainer CLI to install features, at the expense of some upfront configuration and image building.
-It's also useful for adapting docker images as Apptainer / Singularity images but retaining the functionality of the devcontainer features.

-This script pulls from the respective GitHub repositories, and the features are tied to specific commits so that they are robust to any feature updates.

-### Additional setup and R packages

-- `.Rprofile` is added and configures date-specific repositories: <https://packagemanager.posit.co/>
-- `rstudio-prefs.json` is added for intial RStudio settings
-- `container-setup.sh` is called by the Dockerfile to install additional system dependencies and install R packages
+The more recent images have RStudio already installed by pulling from `rocker/rstudio` images.
+These images allow you to run `/init` as root to start RStudio on port 8787 as user `rstudio` using the S6 init system and have it be password protected.

+However, for contexts with limited permissions, I've symlinked a script `start-rstudio` to `/usr/local/bin` that manually calls `rserver` and uses the active user to start an RStudio instance without authentication (not secure when the RStudio port is open).
+See [Available Images](https://github.com/mikeknitz/r-devcontainer/wiki/Available-Images) for usage.
+Also see `builds/<specific-build>/build-scripts/bin-scripts/start-rstudio`.
+This script automatically creates/overwrites at `~/.rserver-data/` to provide a reliably writeable location for RStudio server to write to.

+Otherwise, call `radian` to start an R session. `~/.Rprofile`, `~/.lintr`, `~/.config/rstudio/rstudio-prefs.json`, and `.zshrc` have been configured for the default user `ubuntu`.
+See `builds/<specific-build>/build-scripts/dotfiles`.
+Date-specific repositories from Posit <https://packagemanager.posit.co/> are configured in `~/.Rprofile` for CRAN and Bioconductor repositories.

+Devcontainer features (<https://containers.dev/>), are manually implemented (pulled directly from repositories) to setup and install zsh, git, tmux, and neovim.
+See `builds/<specific-build>/build-scripts/pull-build-scripts.sh`.
+These are installed earlier in the Dockerfile as root.

+I may have less documented / newer images / simple alias images that I'm working on in `knitz/r441:latest`, or `knitz/r442:latest`, etc. See info inside the running container at `/build-scripts/image-info.txt` if necessary.
+I overwrite these tags.

-### Tags
+### Docker tag information

-For Docker tags, I'm adding this info:

-- R version: e.g., r441 for R 4.4.1.
-These are limited to what I'm able to pull from `rocker/r-ver`, etc.
-- Platform: Either amd64 or arm64 corresponding to the architecture (only these two are available in `rocker/r-ver`).
+- E.g., `r441` or `r442` for R version 4.4.1 or 4.4.2
-    - If none specified, it is cross-platform
+- `amd64` or `arm64` for specific architectures.
+If not present, it is cross-platform.
-- Dates: corresponding to availability from Posit Package Manger for CRAN and Bioconductor packages.
-These lock in package versions to those that were available on a certain date.
+- Dates: corresponding to the date-specific repositories used from Posit package manager, may not apply to R packages installed from Github or the default R packages in `/usr/local/lib/R/library`.

 <br>